aprotyas/trac_ik/trac_ik_lib/README.md

 has been tested using ROS Indigo using Catkin).
 The headers and shared objects in this package can be linked against by user programs.

+###As of v1.4.3, this package is part of the ROS Indigo/Jade binaries: `sudo apt-get install ros-jade-trac-ik`

 This requires the Ubuntu packages for NLOpt Libraries to be installed (the ros-indigo-nlopt packages do not use proper headers).
 This can be done by running ```sudo apt-get install libnlopt-dev``` on the trusty (and later)